 - Drink plenty of water: It’s essential to stay hydrated while you’re hiking and even more so while you’re hiking at elevation.
 Avoid alcohol, as this will only dehydrate you.
 Eating a healthy diet is also helpful, especially one loaded with carbohydrates (carb lovers, rejoice!)

 As with any outdoor adventure, the more prepared you are the better experience you will have.
-High altitude hiking is no different.
+High altitude hiking up steep terrain is no different.
 So take these tips seriously and the only thing leaving you breathless on your next trip to high mountains will be the views!

 If you are looking for some inspirational hikes at high altitude, check out the best trails in these four areas…